Chris Wilcox

 Chris Ray Wilcox (born September 3, 1982) is an American former professional basketball player.
-He has also played in the NBA with the Los Angeles Clippers, Seattle SuperSonics/Oklahoma City Thunder, New York Knicks and Detroit Pistons.
+He played in the National Basketball Association (NBA) for the Los Angeles Clippers, Seattle SuperSonics / Oklahoma City Thunder, New York Knicks, and Detroit Pistons from 2002 to 2013.

 High School and College career

 While at Whiteville High School in Whiteville, North Carolina, he led the basketball team to the 2A State Championship in 1999, before transferring to William G. Enloe High School in Raleigh, NC for his senior year.
 He then attended the University of Maryland, where he helped the Terrapins win their first NCAA championship in 2002.

 Professional career

 Los Angeles Clippers (2002–2006)

 Wilcox was drafted by the Los Angeles Clippers in 2002.

 Seattle SuperSonics / Oklahoma City Thunder (2006–2009)

 Wilcox was traded on February 14, 2006, to the Seattle SuperSonics in exchange for Vladimir Radmanović.

 While playing for the Sonics in 2005–2006, Wilcox averaged 14.1 points per game and 8.2 rebounds per game.
 He was on the starting lineup for 23 of his 29 games with the Sonics that season.

 On April 4, 2006, Wilcox recorded a career-high 24 rebounds in a win over the Houston Rockets.
 Wilcox's rebound total was the most by a Sonic player since Jack Sikma grabbed 25 at Utah on February 10, 1983.